 On the second hole, it was pretty easy to compare the distance again.
 Both shots ended up in different spots but I think they flew the same number of yards.
 I was pretty pleased to see that.

 On the last hole, the Velocity did end up getting more distance but I did hit the Pro V1 a little fat.
 It ended up perfectly in the fairway but was 15-20 yards behind.
 If I hit it solid then I think the two balls would be very similar.

 The second shot was a bit of a different story though.
-I had to lay up on the par 5 and hook the ball around a tree.
+I had to lay up on a par 5 and hook the ball around a tree.
 Both shots were pretty ideal but the Velocity was perfect.